rartino/guide/Arriving/fun.rst

 Out-of-work activities and events
 =================================

-Linköping city has a fairly large set of resturants and bars.
-In the vinicity of Linköping there are a fair number of possible activities.
+Linköping has a fairly large set of activities, resturants and bars.
 Most things can be reached by walking distance from the city center, or at least by bicycle.

 Resturants
 ----------